eholmes83/sb-ecomm/README.md

   - ✅ UserDetails implementation (UserDetailsImpl) for authentication principal
   - ✅ JWT token generation and validation with configurable expiration (1 hour default)
   - ✅ AuthTokenFilter for JWT validation on every request
-  - ✅ Bearer token authentication in request headers
+  - ⚠️ Bearer token authentication in request headers (**legacy approach, no longer used by current flow**)
+  - ✅ Cookie-based JWT authentication (`Set-Cookie` on signin + cookie parsing in filter)
   - ✅ AuthEntryPointJwt for standardized JSON error responses (401 UNAUTHORIZED)
   - ✅ Comprehensive input validation on user credentials (username, email, password)
   - ✅ Unique constraints on username and email to prevent duplicates